Animators, we aim to make your life easier. The approach is taken with designing rigs.

-If you’re an animator who are not working on a mega feature animation production where you have more than enough time scheduled to get pampered on your shots, then you’re probably working on a low to mid budget type of production.
+If you’re an animator who is not working on a mega feature animation production where you have more than enough time scheduled to get pampered on your shots, then you’re probably working on a low to a mid-budget type of production.

 Not that I’m saying that mega productions will not make you work extremely hard but in smaller productions, oh boy, the deadlines are tight and your outcome should meet the standards of the client which are often not in sync with the time frame you’ve been given.